Edison Marshall: Life

 For some of his work, he used the pseudonym Hall Hunter.

-His novel Benjamin Blake was adapted into a film in 1942, Son of Fury, starring Tyrone Power.
-Yankee Pasha-The Adventures of Jason Starbuck was adapted into the film Yankee Pasha, starring Jeff Chandler and Mamie Van Doren in 1954, as was The Vikings, starring Kirk Douglas, in 1958.
+His novel Benjamin Blake was adapted into a movie in 1942, Son of Fury, featuring Tyrone Power.
+Yankee Pasha-The Adventures of Jason Starbuck was adapted into the movie Yankee Pasha, featuring Jeff Chandler and Mamie Van Doren in 1954, as was The Vikings, featuring Kirk Douglas, in 1958.

-He held the Gold Cross, Order of Merit from the University of Miami.
+He had a Gold Cross, Order of Merit from the University of Miami.

 A life-long hunter, he stalked big game in Canada, Alaska, Africa, Indo-China, and India.
-A high school hunting accident cost him his thumb.
 He described his hunting experiences in The Heart of the Hunter, copyrighted in 1956.
+(A high school hunting accident cost him his thumb).

 He died on October 29, 1967, in Augusta, Georgia.